LyingScholar/Shopping-app-demo/docs/DesignDoc.md

 > _In this section you do not need to be exhaustive and list every
 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._
+> A helper is able to see and search for needs, while being able to add needs to their own funding basket and checking it out.
+> A Manager can add, edit, or remove data from their cupboard.
+> A User is able to securely log in and out, while keeping their data stored in their profile.

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
+> The MVP includes basic authentication, helper functionalities to view, search, and manage needs, and needs management for U-fund Managers.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+> As a Helper, I want to manage a list of needs, so that I can efficiently sort through my list of needs.
+> As a User, I want to see different interfaces for the roles of Helper and U-Fund Manager, so that I can’t use other roles’ actions.
+> As a U-Fund Manager, I want to manage the needs in the needs cupboard, so that the important needs are available for Helpers.

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._